 Madison County

-Madison County in Central Indiana has a reputation as one of the state's most scenic destinations.
+Madison and Jefferson Counties in Indiana have a reputation as one of the state's most scenic destinations.
 Downtown Madison indeed looks beautiful in the fall.
 But you have to get out of the city to see the most magical fall destination in the area — the hilly Clifty Falls State Park, overlooking the Ohio River.
 The park is known for its hiking trails, camping, and lodging.
 Picturesque waterfalls, gorges, and cliffs look stunning when framed with luxurious golden foliage.

 Lawrence County